DEntis-T/dentis-t/README.md

 ### Hi there! 👋

-I like PawnLang, QBasic and Bash.
+I like PawnLang, MS-QBasic VisualBasic and Bash.

-Amateur in Python.
+Amateur in Python and HTML.

-I know C/CPP.

 samp mobile is legal, trust me